 - Patients who are free from corneal disease and glaucoma and have healthy eyes.(Cataracts or other visual problems may influence the willingness of the surgeon to perform ICL surgery.)

-You may receive either topical (eye drops) or general anaesthesia.
+Surgery is performed under topical anaesthesia – only drops will be used to numb the eye completely.
 As this is a very sterile procedure you will be thoroughly prepared for surgery.

 - Your vision may be a bit blurry for the first few days and you may experience some difficulty with reading.
 This is due to your pupils still being dilated; it takes about 48 hours before the effect wears off.